Our Disclosure

 KOHO Prepaid Mastercard

 KOHO offers a reloadable Mastercard prepaid card you can use to make payments online, in-store, and anywhere that Mastercard is accepted.
-It is easily the best prepaid card in Canada.
+This card is connected to a spending and savings account that can help you cut back on monthly banking fees.

 Here are some of the basic features of KOHO: